vastopol/configurize_me/README.md

 the scripts and files should all be very modular if anyone else wants to use them they just change very little

 ## Tasks
-* perform updates
+* perform updates and upgrades
-* add aliases and functions
+* add aliases and functions to the .bashrc file
-* install packages
+* install packages with apt, pip, pip3
-* setup git and clone repositories
+* setup git configuration and clone repositories

 ## Requirements
 * bash
 * apt
 * apt-get
 * apt-cache
-* git
-* pip
-* pip3